Academic skills I: Academic Writing

 •To appreciate the extent to which transforming the production of academic outputs from private events to semi-public processes can maximize their quality and impact.

-SESSION 2 WRITING STYLE Thursday 19 October
+TOPIC 2 WRITING STYLE Wednesday 23 October

 It is insufficient for professional scholars merely to produce comprehensible work.
 Rather, it might behoove them to aspire to the production of prose that boasts three qualities: clarity, economy, and elegance.
 In this session, students will focus on the development of such a style by approaching writing as a reader-oriented exercise in communication strategy, one designed to maximizing the impact of their ideas by making them as accessible as possible.